gauravgandhi70/eid-fall2017/Proj3/README.txt

 threshold then warning message will be displayed.
 You can close the window by pressing 'x' in the upper right corner.

-To Start Client Run client_side.py, You can request data on client and it will fetch upto 30 messages from the SQS queue.
+To Start Client Run client_side.py in client folder, You can request data on client and it will fetch upto 30 messages from the SQS queue.